Skip to content

 While the purpose of any gasket is to maintain a seal between two elements, a variety of shapes and types of gaskets are employed depending on the situation.

-Common Types of Gaskets
+What Are the Most Common Types of Gaskets?

 The type of gasket you use depends on many different factors, including your application, substrates, and the intended length of use.